 Other Keyword Ideas

-Since you aren’t limited to using keywords only and you can also use author names and book titles, you may also want to consider including any hot movie tie-ins to your book, or things that are in the news, like celebrities, politicians, or world events.
-Depending on how this trends, it may not have a long-term effect on your keywords — meaning if you add in a movie title that tanks, you may not see a big bump beyond the movie release date.
+You aren’t limited to using keywords only.
+Meaning, you can also use author names and book titles.
+So, you may also want to consider including any hot movie tie-ins to your book, or things that are in the news, like celebrities, politicians, or world events.
+Depending on how this trends, it may not have a long-term effect on your keywords.
+And by this, I mean if you add in a movie title that tanks, you may not see a big bump beyond the movie release date.

 Setting up Your Amazon Ads